aboffa/CoCo-trie/README.md

 It hinges upon a data-aware optimisation scheme that selects the best subtries to collapse based on a pool of succinct encoding schemes in order to minimise the overall space occupancy.

-An introduction to string dictionary, a motivating example, a detailed description of CoCo-trie with proof about the space and time complexity, and experiments against well-established and highly-engineered trie-based string dictionaries are in the [paper](https://link.springer.com/chapter/10.1007/978-3-031-20643-6_17):
+An introduction to the string dictionary problem, a motivating example, a detailed description of CoCo-trie with proof about the space and time complexity, and experiments against well-established and highly-engineered trie-based string dictionaries are in the paper: [(DOI)](https://link.springer.com/chapter/10.1007/978-3-031-20643-6_17) [(PDF)](https://pages.di.unipi.it/boffa/files/SPIRE.pdf)

 >  Boffa, A., Ferragina, P., Tosoni, F., Vinciguerra, G. (2022).
 Compressed String Dictionaries via Data-Aware Subtrie Compaction.
 In: Arroyuelo, D., Poblete, B. (eds) String Processing and Information Retrieval.
 SPIRE 2022.
 Lecture Notes in Computer Science, vol 13617.
 Springer, Cham. https://doi.org/10.1007/978-3-031-20643-6_17